PCC. Local. Global. Integrated.

 3. Employees must comply with all applicable regulations relating to cartel law.

-4. Owing to the complexity of cartel legislation, all agreements with competitors or other third parties that could have negative consequences in terms of competition must be submitted in advance to PCC’s Legal Department.
-The Legal Department must also be contacted as soon as possible in the event of any uncertainty.
+4 Due to the complexity of antitrust legislation, all agreements with competitors or other third parties that could have a negative impact on competition must be submitted to PCC’s legal department in advance.
+The legal department must also be contacted at an early stage in other cases of doubt.

 Interaction with Employees

-1. PCC recognizes the four fundamental principles of the International Labour Organization (ILO).
-These are the freedom of association and the right to collective bargaining, the elimination of forced labour, the abolition of child labour and the elimination of discrimination.
+1 PCC recognizes the four basic principles of the International Labour Organization (ILO).
+These are freedom of association and the right to collective bargaining, as well as the rejection of forced labor, child labor and discrimination.

 2. All employees have a right to fair, courteous and respectful treatment.

-3. PCC does not tolerate any discrimination or harassment of employees, whether in direct interaction, in written correspondence, electronically, verbally or in any other form.
-Any discrimination or harassment, especially where based on race, religion, origin, gender, disability, age, marital status, sexual orientation or membership of trade unions or political parties, is prohibited.
+3 PCC does not tolerate any discrimination or harassment of employees, whether in direct contact, in correspondence, electronically, verbally or in any other form.
+Discrimination or harassment based in particular on race, religion, origin, gender, disability, age, marital status, sexual orientation or membership of trade unions or political parties is not permitted.

-4. Adherence to the regulations regarding the equality of men and women is mandatory.
-Equality encompasses in particular areas such as the allocation of responsibilities, remuneration, training and further training, and promotion.
+4. the provisions on equality between men and women must be complied with.
+Equality includes in particular areas such as the allocation of tasks, remuneration, training and further training and promotion.

-5. Any form of sexual harassment at the workplace is prohibited.
-Any behaviour with a sexual connotation that is undesired by the employee concerned and compromises their dignity is considered sexual harassment.
+5 Any form of sexual harassment in the workplace is prohibited.
+Sexual harassment is defined as any behavior with a sexual connotation that is unwelcome to the employee concerned and that diminishes his or her dignity.

-6. Mobbing, in other words the deliberate exclusion and humiliation of an employee, is not tolerated.
-Mobbing is defined as systematic, sustained or repeated hostile behaviour with the aim of isolating a person in the workplace and within the workforce or even of isolating them from their workplace.
+6. bullying as deliberate exclusion and humiliation of an employee is not tolerated.
+Bullying is defined as systematic, persistent or repeated hostile behavior with the purpose of isolating a person in the workplace and in the workforce or even isolating them from the workplace.

-7. PCC implements all reasonable measures to prevent discriminatory or harassing behaviour.
-All employees are called upon to report discrimination or harassment that they have observed in their work environment to their line manager, the Human Resources Department or the Compliance Officer.
+7 PCC takes all reasonable measures to prevent discriminatory or harassing behavior.
+All employees are called upon to report any discrimination or harassment observed in their working environment to their line manager, the HR department or the Compliance Officer.

 Environment, Health, Safety

-1. Environmental protection enjoys top priority at PCC alongside employee safety.
-This awareness determines the choice of production processes and products and PCC’s commitment to promoting sustainability and health and safety.
+1. environmental protection is a top priority at PCC, alongside the safety of our employees.
+This awareness determines the choice of production processes and products and the commitment to promoting sustainability and safety.

-2. PCC endeavours to minimize the consumption of raw materials and energy in its production processes and is continually engaged with assessing and improving its work methods, production processes and products, thereby ensuring that they are safe for and acceptable to employees, customers, the public and other stakeholders.
+2 PCC strives to minimize the consumption of raw materials and energy in its production processes and is continuously engaged in the assessment and improvement of its working methods, production processes and products.
+This ensures that they are safe and acceptable for employees, customers, the public and other stakeholders.

 3. In the event of accidents or operational malfunctions, PCC will implement the necessary measures for preventing hazards and repairing damage and inform the relevant authorities as quickly and efficiently as possible.

-4. All employees share responsibility for safeguarding mankind and the environment in their area of work.
-The laws, regulations and internal guidelines relating to environmental protection, health, and plant and occupational safety must be strictly adhered to at all times.
-All line managers are obliged to instruct, oversee and support their employees with regard to fulfilling this responsibility.
+4 Every employee shares responsibility for the protection of people and the environment in their working environment.
+The laws, regulations and internal guidelines on environmental protection, health and plant and occupational safety must be strictly complied with at all times.
+Every line manager is obliged to instruct, supervise and support their employees in fulfilling this responsibility.

-5. As a rule, natural resources such as air, water and land may only be used commercially within the scope of a licence granted in advance.
-The same applies to the construction and operation of production facilities and their modification or extension.
-The unauthorized release of substances must be prevented.
+5 As a rule, the commercial use of natural resources such as air, water and soil may only take place within the framework of a previously granted permit.
+The same applies to the construction and operation of production facilities and their modification or expansion.
+Any unauthorized release of substances must be avoided.

-6. Refuse disposal must be in accordance with statutory regulations.
-If third parties are engaged for this purpose, it must be ensured that they too adhere to the environmental regulations and the relevant PCC stipulations.
+6. waste must be disposed of in accordance with the statutory regulations.
+If third parties are engaged for this purpose, it must be ensured that they also comply with the environmental regulations and the corresponding requirements of PCC.